 The World According to Bam

-Over his shoulder, Bam shouted, “I used to have an English girlfriend!
-She really liked Kampong Cham!
+“I used to have an English girlfriend!”
+Bam shouted over his shoulder.
+“She really liked Kampong Cham!
 She was ugly!
 But she had a good heart!
-I don’t like girls with a pretty face!
-Girls with a pretty face don’t have a good heart!”
+I don’t like girls with a pretty face — they don’t have good hearts!”

-“Are the temples here still used?”
+“Are the temples still used?”
 I asked.

 “Come on!
 Let’s walk across the famous bamboo bridge!”